Iftar Cannon: History

-Though the tradition is practiced today in most parts of the Muslim world, the blast of the cannon was first used to inform the entire city of the time of Iftar, before the invention of accurate clocks and mass media.
+Though it is practiced today in most parts of the Muslim world as a tradition, the blast of the cannon was first used pragmatically to inform the entire city of the time of Iftar, before the invention of accurate clocks and mass media.
 The cannon is first fired to herald the beginning of the holy month of Ramadan, and then each day to announce the breaking of the fast at the sunset prayers of Maghrib.
-Most historians agree the practice originated in Egypt, with some claiming it dates back as far as the 10th century, when one of the Fatimid caliphs ordered a cannon be placed on Cairo's Muqatam Hill so all Muslims would hear the signal to break their fasts, although this is unlikely as cannons were not invented yet.
-Other historians trace the tradition to the Mamluk ruler Sayf ad-Din Khushqadam in the 15th century, but the most common account places the origin of the custom in the 19th century, during the reign of Ottoman governor of Egypt Muhammad Ali.

-A popular story is that the practice originated during the time of the Mamluk ruler, Khosh Qadam.
-It was said the Sultan was given a cannon and that his soldiers tested it by firing it one sunset.
-By coincidence, this happened at the end of the day's fasting in Ramadan.
-When the people of Cairo heard the boom they took it as sign they could end their fast, and were so thrilled with the idea that they thronged to the palace to congratulate the sultan.
-Seeing an opportunity to endear her father to the people, his daughter Hajja Fatimah urged him to fire the cannon every day for iftar.
-He agreed and the tradition of "midfa al iftar" was born, with the local nickname Hajja Fatimah.
-To this day, a cannon is placed on the plateau of Muqatam near the Citadel to announce iftar.
-However this story considered as history revisionism and the reason of the revisionism is avoiding the Ottoman Past.
+A common account places the origin of the custom in the 19th century, during the reign of Ottoman governor of Egypt Muhammad Ali.
+Other historians trace the tradition to the Mamluk ruler Sayf ad-Din Khushqadam in the 15th century.
+The practice has been recorded in Istanbul since at least 1852.

 The practice has spread throughout the Muslim world in the past century.
 It was adopted by the Saudi state following their conquest of the holy cities of Mecca and Medina in the 1920s, and introduced in Sharjah and Dubai in the mid-20th century.
 Various designs of Ramadan cannon are used, ranging from purpose-built blank-firing devices to conventional artillery guns, such as the British QF 25-pound howitzer used in the United Arab Emirates.
 An American 75 mm M1916 howitzer, gifted to the local Muslim authorities by the British Army, is used in Jerusalem.
 In Cairo, a German Krupp 75 mm field gun is used.
 This is nicknamed "al-ḥājja Fāṭima", after Sayf ad-Din Khushqadam's wife.

+During the 2026 Iran war, an Iftar cannon in Dubai, United Arab Emirates, caused panic as it was mistaken for an attack.